clinicaloffice/mpage-component-template/README.md

 This template has been designed to get you up and running with a new Clinical Office MPage with as little effort as possible.

-This template will support any version of Angular 15 or higher and is to be used only in projects where the Microsoft Edge WebView controller is used as this project will not render in Internet Explorer.
+This template will support any version of Angular 16 or higher and is to be used only in projects where the Microsoft Edge WebView controller is used as this project will not render in Internet Explorer.

-This template is recommended if your MPage project will always be rendered in Edge as all legacy Internet Explorer requirements have been removed resulting in reduced package sizes, removal of polyfills and improved performance.
+This template has been designed to integrate with the Cerner Component Framework running in Edge mode.
+This component will fail if your Cerner preferences are set to Internet Explorer.

 >**A Valid Clinical Office:MPage Edition license is required to use this template.
 > If you do not have your development computer configured with your license key